 These are just a select few of the more common supplements and their toxic effects.
 All supplements, when taken in excess, can have negative effects on the body.One important thing to keep in mind is that animals in the wild do not need supplements to thrive — and neither do humans.
 We are a part of nature, and the wholesome food naturally provided by our environment contains all the elements we need in perfect balance (fiber, water, protein, fat, vitamins, minerals, and carbohydrates).
 Our body uses what it needs and discards the waste.
 Overdoses of isolated supplements accumulate and can wreak havoc in our system.
 In the short term, supplements may do some good; but in the long term, they can cause serious harm.

 There are better and more delicious ways to get the vitamins and minerals your body needs without the toxic side effects.
 For example Mussels contain Vitamin B12, Zinc, Selenium, Omega 3’s, and they are delicious.
 And, sweet potatoes are rich in Beta Carotene, Vitamin C, Vitamin B6 and Vitamin E. So, the question you need to ask yourself is, “Would I rather eat a handful of hard coated supplements, or enjoy something delicious?”

-Can’t seem to regain your energy no matter what you do?
-Or, are you allergic to everything and having trouble with immunity?
+Can’t seem to make it through the day or regain your energy no matter what you do?
 You could be suffering from adrenal fatigue.
 I’ve seen this condition in both the “unhealthiest” people, and in the “healthiest” people.